Usage example

 while not (terminated or truncated):

-# Random action control
+# Random action selection

 a = env.action_space.sample()